prianka97/Positive_negative-test-cases/README.md

-# Positive_negative-test-cases for MFS mobile app named EasyPay,
+# Positive_negative-test-cases for MFS mobile app named EasyPay

-There are mainly two features in this MFS mobile app.
+#There are mainly two features in this MFS mobile app.
 The details regarding the features are:

 ##Feature 1